SzilviaDeahl/practice-at-home/README.md

 ```
 When I call the `replace` function
 And I pass a single word as the first argument
-And a single word as the second argument
+And I pass a single word as the second argument
-Then each instance of the first argument in the object's lines is replaced with the second argument
+Then each instance of the first argument in the object's lines is replaced with
+the second argument
 ```
 ### #9
 ```